Felipe Massa: Porsche GT3 Cup Brasil

 One month after his retirement from Formula E, Massa participated in the Porsche GT3 Cup Brasil endurance series, sharing a car with 2016 champion Lico Kaesemodel.
 They managed to finish in third position.

+Stock Car Pro Series

+After ending his full time participation in Formula E, Massa returned to his homeland Brazil, where he competed full time in Stock Car Pro Series with the Lubrax Podium team.
+After some struggles in the first 2 seasons, Massa's performances started to improve drastically during the 2023 Stock Car Pro Series.
+After a couple of podiums in Interlagos and Autódromo Velo Città, Massa got his first race win since the 2008 Formula One World Championship season finale, at Autódromo Internacional de Cascavel.

 Racing record

 Career summary

 † As Massa was a guest driver, he was ineligible for points.